 Our building managers ask residents to provide notification of their move prior to moving day.
 NSW Strata Law states that a 14-day notice period is required for any move-ins.

 Locking in a moving slot ensures the date and time doesn’t coincide with repairs or maintenance to lifts and common areas, or with other residents’ moves.
-“This way, crowding in hallways and parking areas, and long waits for lifts are avoided and ensures a smooth process,” says Mees.
+“This way, crowding in hallways and parking areas, and long waits for lifts are avoided and ensure a smooth process,” says Mees.

 With the moving slot locked in, all residents are then notified so they can plan accordingly.
 In addition, our building managers record details of the move, including owner/tenant names and apartment number, contact information, removal company name and, if renting, a copy of the lease.
 “This only takes a few minutes but can save considerable time and money on the day of the move and no prior damage can be attributed to their move,” says Mees.

-They also advise best parking areas for the removalist truck(s), and provide the underground car park’s maximum height restriction.
+They also advise the best parking areas for the removalist truck(s), and provide the underground car park’s maximum height restriction.

 2. Safety and Security First